What is the Law Regarding Employment in Independence?

 Anti-Discrimination laws in Independence

-Independence citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
-People living in Independence must abide by laws stating it is illegal for employers to discriminate against people who belong to particular classes.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Independence citizens.
+People living in Independence must abide by laws stating it is illegal for employers to discriminate against people who belong to specific classes.
 These classes may be based on race, national origin, gender, religion, disability, and age.